School Handbook

 Be Safe, Be Kind, Be Respectful

-These principles are modeled, discussed, and reinforced in the classroom and throughout other settings of the school.
+These concepts and expectations are modeled, explicitly taught, discussed, and reinforced in the classroom and in all settings of the school.
 Expectations for all settings will be taught at the start of each school year and reteaching will take place after winter and spring breaks.
 Reteaching may also be needed at other times during the school year to reinforce expected behavior.

 Our belief is that misbehavior is an opportunity to teach a child how to make different choices in the future, to understand why their choices are important, and how their choices impact others.
-This happens through explicit instruction, self-reflection, problem solving, and use of logical consequences.
+This happens through explicit instruction, self-reflection, problem solving, use of logical and instructional consequences, and restorative practices.

 Our approach to school discipline is: